maevadevs/Learn-SQL-Server/1-dml/04-filtering-data/05-where.md

 - `%` - A string of zero or more characters
 - `_` - A single characters
 - `[charRange]` - Any single character within a specified range.
-The characters within the square brackets and are used for the matching process
+The characters within the square brackets are used for the matching process
 - `[^charRange]` - None of the single characters within the specified range
 - `[char-char]` - A range of characters